-247. The City, at its own cost, shall provide to employees a Long Term Disability (LTD) benefit that provides, after a one hundred and eighty (180) day elimination period, sixty percent salary (60%) (subject to integration) up to age sixty-five (65).
+246. The City, at its own cost, shall provide to employees a Long Term Disability (LTD) benefit that provides, after a one hundred and eighty (180) day elimination period, sixty percent salary (60%) (subject to integration) up to age sixty-five (65).
 Employees who are receiving or who are eligible to receive LTD shall be eligible to participate in the City's Catastrophic Illness Program as set forth in the ordinance governing such program.

-III.O.
+III.Q.
 TUITION REIMBURSEMENT

-- 248. The City agrees to allocate six thousand dollars (\$6,000) per each year of this Agreement to the Tuition Reimbursement Program for the exclusive use of classifications represented hereunder.
-Employees in said classifications may not receive more than one thousand dollars (\$1000) per fiscal year from this special allocation.
+- 247. Budget: The City agrees to allocate six thousand dollars (\$6,000) per each year of this Agreement to the Tuition Reimbursement Program for the exclusive use of classifications represented hereunder.
+Upon request, the Union shall be sent a quarterly report of the persons who have applied for tuition reimbursements, purpose of reimbursement, and monies allocated. - 248.
+Eligibility: Any regularly scheduled Employee within the City service who works at least twenty (20) hours per week with a minimum of one (1) year of continuous service in any classification at the time of application may apply for tuition reimbursement. - 249.
+Eligible Expenses: Until such funds are exhausted, and subject to approval by the appointing officer or appropriate designee, an employee may utilize up to a maximum of \$1,000 per fiscal year for tuition, registration fees, books, professional conferences, professional association memberships, professional journal subscriptions, professional certifications, and licenses relevant to the employee's current classification.
 Solely at the discretion of the Appointing Officer or designee, such funds may be supplemented with departmental funds budgeted for training, subject to the restrictions of applicable law, including Administrative Code Chapter 12X.
-Unused funds shall not roll over to the next fiscal year, with the exception of \$29,250 which was available from prior year rollovers as of June 30, 2019 and which shall be available through June 30, 2022 Upon request, the Union shall be sent a quarterly report of the persons who have applied for tuition reimbursements, purpose of reimbursement, and monies allocated. - 249.
-Eligibility: Any regularly scheduled Employee within the City service who works at least twenty (20) hours per week with a minimum of one (1) year of continuous service in any

-- classification in the bargaining unit at the time of application may apply for tuition reimbursement. - 250.
-Expenses: The City will reimburse each eligible Employee up to \$1,000 annually for tuition, registration fees, books, supplies, and other materials for internal or external training programs, professional conferences, and professional association memberships. - 251.
+All expenses must be relevant to the employee's current classification or a classification to which the employee might reasonably expect to be promoted. - 250.
 Pre-Approval: An employee may submit a pre-approval request for an expense incurred in the current fiscal year or prior fiscal year.
 An employee cannot submit a request for an expense in a future fiscal year event.
 The City will not provide reimbursement until the employee provides proof of payment and proof of satisfactory completion.
-No reimbursement shall be made if the Employee is eligible to receive reimbursement for said tuition under a federal or State Veterans benefit program from other public funds. - 252.
+No reimbursement shall be made if the Employee is eligible to receive reimbursement for said tuition under a federal or State Veterans benefit program from other public funds. - 251.
 If an employee provides notice of resignation, the employee must submit the expense report and receive all online approvals before separating from the City.